airslice/czml-writer-wiki/CZML/Label.md

 **text** - [[String]]

 The text displayed by the label.
+The newline character (\n) indicates line breaks.

 **font** - [[Font]]